 If you’re only sleeping six to seven hours a night, that is suboptimal.

-I encourage you to consult with your medical doctor and naturopath so that you can make the habit modifications necessary to sleep deeply and restoratively every single night.
+I encourage you to consult with your medical doctor so that you can make the habit modifications necessary to sleep deeply and restoratively every single night.

 You can experiment with your eating and sleep schedule to further optimize your self-care.